LAB02-Admin/HASS.Agent-Docs/docs/integration/introduction.md

 Control your PC like it's a media_player entity from within HA.
 See what's playing, skip tracks, even send text-to-speech to your PC.

 You'll need to install the integration in HA to unlock these functions.
-Consult the `Installation` page on the left for info on how to do this.
+Consult the [Installation](https://hassagent.readthedocs.io/en/latest/integration/installation/) page for info on how to do this.